Marinaobdulia/Marinaobdulia.github.io/Human_Activity_Recognition.md

     </tbody></table>

-# Part 5.
-Predict the unlabelled sequences.
+## Predict the unlabelled sequences.

 Finally, the unlabelled data was prepocessed as the prior data set and inputed to trained model in order to predict the missing labels.